9 min read

 This is usually the real decision.

 A WordPress course website takes more setup effort, but it gives you much more ownership.
-That becomes increasingly valuable if you want to add content marketing, memberships, private resources, learner communities, premium upsells, or multiple learning products later.
+That becomes increasingly valuable if you want to add content marketing, memberships, private resources, learner communities, or multiple learning products later.
+Learnomy is the free entry point into that owned stack.
+You can download Learnomy and have a working course environment on your own WordPress site without paying any platform vendor.

 How Course-Selling Platforms Evolve into Owned Membership and Learning Communities

 Many creators start by looking for a place to sell one course.
-The more strategic version of that question is: where can this become a real platform?
+The more useful version of that question is: where can this become a real platform?

 These related guides support that path: